 This group will address and streamline specific roles in the matching gift process—such as managing CSR vendor portals, verifying donations, and more.
 Not to mention, you’ll always have someone to answer donors’ questions about how or why matching gifts matter and how to get involved.

-Tip: Get started with some of the educational resources in our online hub here—such as the Ultimate Guide to Securing Matching Gift Buy-In and more.
+Tip: Get started with some of the educational resources in our online hub here—such as the Ultimate Guide to Securing Matching Gift Buy-In, our complete Matching Gift Academy, and more.

 Consider your timing.